JonMukaj/TechPlaza/README.md

 To set up the environment, follow these steps:

 1. Create a `.env` file inside the `/app` directory which will include the configuration variables.
-2. Navigate to the `/app` directory and run the following command: `docker-compose --env-file .env up -d`.
+2. Navigate to the `/app` directory and run the following command: `docker-compose up -d`.

 Install dependencies
 ------------------
 After installing the dependency in app/client or app/server, run docker compose using the --build flag in order to re-spin the containers.

-`docker-compose --env-file .env up -d --build`
+`docker-compose up -d --build`

-Test route
+Test app
 ----------

-To test a route, run the following command: `curl localhost:5000/<name_of_route>`.
+To test app, run the following command: `curl localhost:5000/<route>`.
 For example:

 `curl localhost:5000/backend`

 Access app
 ----------

-To access the app, open `localhost:3000` in your web browser.
+To access the app, open `localhost:5000` in your web browser.